Paris family offices · Cross-border positioning

 Why Paris family offices arrive here.

 The instinct is to produce more refined heritage-led collateral or to fold the operating company further into the family narrative for credibility.
 Both instincts deepen the problem.
-What the US reader needs is two clear public layers that do different jobs, with the seam between them visible, and an operating brand that leads with a US category claim before the French heritage register sits as one supporting fact rather than the dominant one.
+What the US buyer needs is two clear public layers that do different jobs, with the seam between them visible, and an operating brand that leads with a US category claim before the French heritage register sits as one supporting fact rather than the dominant one.

 The American is not evaluating the family.
 They are trying to locate the company.
 French heritage and the holding-brand overflow have made that harder than it should be.
 House view on Paris family-office positioning